rougho/ReminderApp/README.md

 about the event.
 If the keyword is found, then the user is given the choice to delete it.

-this project is made by different header files which carry the functions for each part such as delete,search,calender,menu and so on and it written using Code::Block IDE and cygwin64 compiler so the file I've uploaded is basicly a codeBlock project.
+this project is made by different header files which carry the functions for each part such as delete,search,calender,menu and so on and it written using Code::Block IDE and cygwin64 compiler.